DSuveges/OTAR_response_parser/README.md

 This is a Python module that takes `opentargets.conn.IterableResult` object as an input, but for demonstrative purposes, it is shipped with a simple command line interface as well.
-If the module is installed via `pip`, this command line tool gets also installed and added into the path.
+If the module is installed via `pip`, this command line tool gets also installed and added to the path.

 ### The command line interface